top of page

 3. Besides your own creative ventures, you also mentor other students to start off their creative journey - could you tell me more about your students and their achievements?

-I started with Douglas, who is an autistic youth in his early twenties.
-I conceptualized the subject matter and collage a print for him, after which he was trained to draw it.
-Once inked, I guide him to apply the colours.
-His quintessential shophouses along Koon Seng Road and Playgrounds of Singapore (Past and Present) have been hot favourites.
-Autistic persons who learn process information in bite sizes – though intelligent, they are inept socially and are more comfortable with repetitive tasks or doing things they feel most comfortable with.
-It is quite challenging to work with them as they do make mistakes often (in translating ideas or form onto canvas), thus I have to really guide my mentees very closely on transforming subjects into drawings.
+II started with Douglas, an autistic youth in his early twenties.
+I conceptualized the subject matter and collaged a print for him, then trained him to draw and colour it.
+His shophouses along Koon Seng Road and Playgrounds of Singapore (Past and Present) have been hot favourites.
+Autistic persons process information in bite sizes – though intelligent, they are inept socially and prefer repetitive tasks or doing things they are comfortable with.
+It is challenging to work with them as they make mistakes often (in translating ideas or form onto canvas), so I guide my mentees closely on transforming subjects into drawings.

 4. Could you tell me more about the process of working with Douglas or other differently-abled people?
 Are there any weekly plans that you have for them doing your lessons?

 It is structured.
-I usually spearhead what we want to draw, I try to interest him on the back story and get him to do some reading on the matter.
-Thus, the first lesson would be edu-taining – he reads up with me and learns knowledge on what he will draw.
-We start with line drawings from a conceptual piece for reference (collaged by me); he would show me his progress via WhatsApp (after work hours) on weekdays.
-On weekends we would have a formal 1.5 hour class – to work on the art piece.
-You can watch the video on YouTube and his final art pieces here .
+I usually spearhead what we want to draw, interest him on the back story and get him to read on the matter.
+The first lesson is edu-taining – he reads up with me and learns what he will draw.
+We start with line drawings from a reference piece (collaged by me); he shows me his progress via WhatsApp (after work hours) on weekdays.
+On weekends, we have a formal 1.5 hour class – to work on the art piece.
+You can watch the video on YouTube and his final art pieces here. https://www.youtube.com/watch?v=QcsBLl_Ekmw

 5. What do you think is the most rewarding part about teaching Douglas and other differently-abled people?
 How do you think they express themselves differently compared to other normal people?